pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       want to set it into the connections file.

     Options:
+      -n, --name Connection name  If defined, this changes the name of the connection to be saved.
+This allows renaming the current connection as part of saving it.
       -V, --verify                If set, The change is displayed and verification requested before the change is executed
       -h, --help                  Show this message and exit.

 .. _`pywbemcli connection select --help`: